the-turing-way/the-turing-way/book/website/communication/binder/zero-to-binder.md

 (z2b)=
 # Zero-to-Binder

-In this chapter, we will create a Binder project from a repository we create on GitHub and launch in on mybinder.org.
+In this chapter, we will create a Binder project from scratch: we will first make a repository on GitHub and then launch in on mybinder.org.
 Sections where you are expected to complete a task are denoted by three traffic light 🚦 emojis.
-Some steps have the option of Python, Julia or R languages - click on the tab of the language you would like to use.
+Some steps give you the option of Python, Julia or R - click on the tab of your preferred language.

 ```{admonition} Attributions
 This tutorial is based on Tim Head's _Zero-to-Binder_ workshops which can be found here: <http://bit.ly/zero-to-binder> and <http://bit.ly/zero-to-binder-rise>